SAP/scimono/scimono-compliance-tests/Readme.md

 ## Run custom tests

-Many of the SCIM 2.0 Service providers implements only some of the SCIM 2.0 features.
+Many of the SCIM 2.0 service providers implement only some of the SCIM 2.0 features.
 It is possible to execute subset of all tests that are provided.
-You can specify which tests to be included in test execution in `.csv` file with the following format:
+You can specify which tests to be included in the test execution in `.csv` file with the following format:
 ```
 ${Full class name}=${test methods separated by ','}
 ```